Kelso and Jedburgh railway branch lines: First railway authorisation

 A railway connecting Kelso in Roxburghshire with Berwick-upon-Tweed, thereby providing the Scottish Borders with access to the North Sea and coastal shipping, was first seriously proposed in 1809.
-Parliamentary authorisation for the projected Berwick and Kelso Railway was obtained on 31 May 1811, the first 'Northumbrian' line to obtain an Act of authorisation, and the first anywhere to refer to the conveyance of passengers in its Act.
+Authorisation for the projected Berwick and Kelso Railway was obtained in an act of Parliament, the Berwick and Kelso Railway and Bridge over Tweed Act 1811 (51 Geo.
+3. c. cxxxiii), on 31 May 1811, the first 'Northumbrian' line to obtain an authorising act of Parliament, and the first anywhere to refer to the conveyance of passengers in its act.
 The intended terminus was to be Spittal, near Tweedmouth, which at that time was part of an enclave under the jurisdiction of County Durham.
 These early plans did not ultimately proceed and were formally abandoned in 1827.
 Local promoters again attempted to revive the scheme in 1836, with updated estimates for construction amounting to £100,000 for a 22 mile line.
 This too came to nothing, and the Berwick and Kelso Railway Company was dissolved in January 1838.